-Two centers, located in D142 and I117, help students with their educational plans.
+Two centers, located in the Science, Math and Health Center, D142 and Business and Social Science Center, I117, help students with their educational plans.
 These centers maintain a collection of catalogs and information on other colleges for students who plan to transfer.
 There are also collections of informational materials on both career and transfer programs.

-Some of the questions with which you may receive assistance in D142 or I117 are:
+Some of the questions with which you may receive assistance in the Science, Math and Health Careers Center, D142, or Business and Social Science Center, 1117, are: